preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 In Omnia 6.5 there's a new option for variations - Automatic Machine Translation, see below.

-It's also possible to add a variation author for each variation.
+It's also possible to add one variation author for each variation.

 .. image:: page-settings-variations-new4.png

 You see the variations that has been set up so far, with information about for example targeting.
 A "Variaton" in the tenant's default language is also listed here - note the label "Default" in the image above.
 For all pages, a variation with the default language must always exist.
-That is what is added when a page is created the first time
+That is what is added when a page is created the first time.

 To edit the settings for a variation, click the pen.
 To delete a variation, click the dust bin.